 Click the Student Affairs logo in the top left screen at any time to quickly exit to the homepage.

-Dating and Domestic Violence Support During COVID-19
+Dating and Domestic Violence Support

-Movement restrictions related to the COVID-19 pandemic have increased domestic abuse concerns worldwide.
 If you are concerned about the safety of yourself or someone else, we are here to help.
 Our offices are open and available to provide support.
 If you are in immediate danger, please call 911.

 Understanding Mistreatment, Abuse, and Violence

 Mistreatment, abuse, and violence take many forms.
 You do not need to be in a romantic or sexual relationship to experience unhealthy behaviors and abuse.
 Parents, siblings, and relatives can make you feel unsafe just like a spouse or romantic partner.
-If you feel as though you are experiencing mistreatment from the people you are sheltering in place with, please contact our offices for support.
+If you feel as though you are experiencing mistreatment from the people you are living with, please contact our offices for support.
 There are many terms used for these various types of abuse and mistreatment such as domestic violence, child abuse, intimate partner violence, and more.
 Below, you can review the University’s policy statements and definitions of such behavior to determine which best align with your experiences.

 It is important to recognize that emotional, verbal, and economic abuse are part of the web of dating and domestic violence and can exist without the presence of physical abuse.